 ~ Private balcony with partial views of the City and AT&T Ball Park

 ~ Shared Roof Deck with BBQ's and Cabanas as well as breathtaking City views

-~ All utilities included as well as Samsung Smart TV and wireless Internet
+~ Water, garbage and Samsung Smart TV and wireless Internet included

 No Smoking and No Pets

 |Bed/Bath||0 / 1|